Configure message queue monitoring

 Technology-specific metrics for queues and topics

-Dynatrace extensions can add technology-specific metrics to the analytics views for ActiveMQ, Apache Kafka, RabbitMQ, and Tibco EMS queues and topics.
+Dynatrace extensions can add technology-specific metrics to the analytics views for ActiveMQ Classic, Apache Kafka, RabbitMQ, and Tibco EMS queues and topics.
 To get these metrics, you need to configure and activate the extensions in your Dynatrace environment.

-From the Dynatrace menu, go to Settings > Monitoring > Monitored technologies > Supported technologies and find the needed extension:
+From the Dynatrace menu, go to Settings > Monitoring > Monitored technologies > Supported technologies and find the required extension.

-Configure and activate it.
+Configure and activate the extension.
 Follow the links above to better understand configuration and activation details.

 - In the Dynatrace menu, go to Dynatrace Hub and download the Tibco EMS OneAgent extension.